 Your space, your right

-Now we’re in lockdown again we’re having to share our space again, when, as writers, our space is crucial to our enjoyment of our craft and our productivity.
+As writers, our space is crucial to our enjoyment of our craft and our productivity.

-But, it seems selfish to want our own space when others needs seem so much more important.
+But it seems selfish to want our own space when others needs seem so much more important.
 Children doing homework, others having to work from home.

-If we give up our own needs (and writing is a need, for me anyway) to facilitate the needs of others, this can end in resentment, frustration and anxiety.
+If we give up our own needs (and writing is a need, for me anyway) to facilitate the needs of others, this can end in resentment, frustration, and anxiety.

 Even in small spaces we can negotiate a corner, an end of the kitchen table.
 Even in a busy day we can negotiate with ourselves, or others, a block of time to enjoy our craft of writing.
 For some of its it’s a job, for others a recreation, for all of us it’s therapy.